Logan Sama: Personal life

-Outside of music, Logan is most known for his love of trainers/sneakers.
-Focusing predominantly on Nike Air Max models, his collection is very large and he is an active member in the Sneaker Culture community.
-He was once personally gifted a pair of Off White Nike Air Max 90s by Virgil Abloh.
-Logan has collaborated with Nike many times in the past including a Grime mixtape curated to celebrate the launch of Niketown London's NikeID suite, as well as DJing numerous Air Max Day and product activation events.
-Logan performed at Skepta's SK Air launch event in 2018 and the Nike TN3 launch in 2019.
+Outside of music, Logan is most known for his love of trainers.
+Focusing predominantly on Nike Air Maxes, his collection is very large, and he is an active member in the Sneaker Culture community.
+He was once personally given a pair of Off White Nike Air Max 90s by Virgil Abloh.

 Logan enjoys video games, in particular the Street Fighter series.
 He has become a prominent member of the competitive community and regularly commentates competitive Street Fighter events across the world, often working with Femi “F-Word” Adeboye.
 He hosts a weekly show for Capcom UK on their Twitch and YouTube channel.
 He has been a commentator for some of the most prestigious events such as Capcom Cup Finals held in San Francisco, California, Red Bull Kumite and EVO.
 He is currently part of the semi-regular Gfinity Elite Series show as a commentator for their Street Fighter V broadcasts.
-Logan also organises events for the Street Fighter community under the WinnerStaysOn brand.
+Logan also organizes events for the Street Fighter community under the Winner Stays On brand.
 These have been held at the Red Bull Gaming Sphere and Capcom UK's London office.
 He is also a supporter of West Ham United F.C.